karangm-dev/ds5500-hw2/README.md

 Model 3 - log(y) ~ x + x^2 + x^3 <br/>
 Model 4 - log(y) ~ x + x^2 + x^3 + x^4 <br/>

-Overall, the model4 performed well with an adjusted r^2 value of 0.99
+Overall, the model4 performed well with an adjusted r^2 value of 0.99.

+We can see a negative relation between child mortality and GDP as expected i.e. with increase in GDP over time, the child mortality will decrease.

 ![alt text][logo_5_4]